Nuffield Department of Primary Care Health Sciences, University of Oxford Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG

 BA (Hons), MSc

 I am a DPhil student in the Primary Health Care Department under the supervision of Professor Paul Aveyard, Dr Jamie Hartmann-Boyce and Dr Nicola Lindson.
 My doctoral research aims to investigate the relationship between smoking cessation and recurrence of cardiovascular disease.
 I will also focus on developing a way to reframe how smoking cessation support is offered by doctors, to promote doctors to view as an addiction to be treated and not a matter of choice.
-My research is funded by the British Heart Foundation.
+My research is funded by the British Heart Foundation and I am a part of the Oxford Tobacco Addiction Group.

 My research interests focus on applying psychological and anthropological knowledge to public health policy and using our understanding of human behaviour to prevent illness and disease.